Charity group challenges Italy over migrant stand-off | Law-Order

 "Finally!
 We owe a big thank you to Giorgia Meloni and the new Italian government for protecting the borders of Europe," Orban wrote on Twitter at the weekend.
 Pope Francis also entered the debate on Sunday, saying European Union member states should share responsibility for taking in migrants and not leave frontier countries like Italy to face the problem alone.

 On Monday, European Commission spokesperson Anita Hipper said member states had a "legal and moral duty" to save lives of people, regardless of the circumstances that led them to sea.
-Italy has seen a sharp increase in migrant arrivals this year, with some 87,000 people landing so far in 2022 against 54,000 in the same period last year, official data showed.
+Italy has seen a sharp increase in migrant arrivals this year, with around 88,000 people landing so far in 2022 against 55,000 in the same period last year, official data showed.
 Most of them were from Egypt and Tunisia.
+NGO rescues account for around 15% of migrants who disembarked in Italy this year, the U.N. said, while the rest arrived aboard autonomous boat or was picked up at sea by Italian state-led ships.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)